KhatoonSaima/CustomShellImplementation/README.md

 # w25shell

 `w25shell` is a custom shell written in C that mimics the behavior of a Linux shell with a wide range of built-in and special character operations.
-It is designed as a systems programming assignment for COMP-8567 (Winter 2025), focusing on OS-level process management and inter-process communication using system calls.
+This shell does **not** use the `system()` function; instead, it leverages `fork()`, `execvp()`, `dup2()`, and other system calls to manage process creation and I/O redirection.
+It focuses on OS-level process management and inter-process communication using system calls.

 ---